jito-foundation/ncn-template/simulation-test-detailed-guide.md

 ### Operator and Vault Setup

 Before starting the voting process, the following steps are required:

 1. Register operators and vaults
-2. Establish handshakes between the NCN and operators
+1. Establish handshakes between the NCN and operators
-3. Establish handshakes between vaults and their delegated operators
+1. Establish handshakes between vaults and their delegated operators

+Here is the code:

 ```rust
 // Add operators